petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 If Liferay DXP was [installed manually](https://help.liferay.com/hc/articles/360017896672-Installing-Liferay-DXP-Manually) (for example, on WebLogic), see [Installing Patches on the Liferay DXP 7.1 WAR](https://help.liferay.com/hc/articles/360018176651-Installing-patches-on-the-Liferay-DXP-7-1-WAR).

-Then, follow these steps to verify the fix pack was successfully installed:
+Then follow these steps to verify the fix pack was successfully installed:

-1. Navigate to the `${liferay.home}/patching-tool` folder.
+1. Navigate to the `[Liferay Home]/patching-tool` folder.

 1. Verify that the fix pack has been applied by executing the following:
     * Linux/Unix: `./patching-tool.sh info`